 **Nonetheless**.

 For example, it’ll put more pressure on the other engine mounts.
 The transmission and block itself will also deteriorate and suffer from constant vibrations.
-Wiring looms and coolant pipes will stretch and might rupture.
+Wiring looms and coolant pipes will stretch and might break.

 How Long Can You Drive With Broken Motor Mounts?